sabyrzhan/learning-progress/distributed_systems.md

 2. Partial failure - in contract to service running on single computer, in distributed environment components can fail.
 Because of that system can degrade or partially work.
 3. Concurrency - the system han handle multiple operations at the same time.
 Even working on the same data.

+## Measure of correctness
+There are 2 properties of measurement:
+1. Safety property - something that will never happen in a correct system
+2. Liveness property - something that eventually happen in a correct system.

+Even though both of these properties define correctness, the safety property is always considered and taken into account first that the second.
+That is because most of the times it is not possible to fully apply both of the properties and the same time.

 ## Three pillars of observability
 1. Metrics